sleepingkingstudios/rspec-sleeping_king_studios/README.md

     include_examples 'should have property', :baz, ->(value) { value.count = 3 }

+You can also set the :allow_private option to allow the examples to match a private reader and/or writer method:

+    include_examples 'should have property', :foo, :allow_private => true

+    include_examples 'should have property', :foo, 42, :allow_private => true

+#### Should Have Private Property

+    include_examples 'should have private property', :foo

+    include_examples 'should have private property', :foo, 42

+Passes if the actual object has the specified private or protected property reader and writer, and fails if the actual object does not have the specified reader and writer or if the specified reader or writer is a public method.
+If a value is specified, the value of the private reader must match the specified value.

 #### Should Have Reader

     include_examples 'should have reader', :foo, 42